ewhal/pomf-todo/README.md

 - Remove more moe code from `upload_file()`
 - Replace JSHint with ESLint
 - Fix three "JSHint" violations in `js/pomf.js`
+  - Up for a challenge?
+Fix the remaining ESLint errors (`eslint:recommended`).

 ### Release `1.2.0`